-The fiscal year 2005-06 operating expenditure budget increases by \$440,326 from the fiscal year 2004-05 adjusted budget.
-A significant portion of this increase reflects a \$391,198 increase in service and supplies for clean air grant contracts, in response to increased funding, and a one-time increase of \$124,090 for the payment of the note payable, which occurred November 2005.
+The fiscal year 2006-07 operating expenditure budget increases by \$1,064,087 from the fiscal year 2005-06 adjusted budget.
+A significant portion of this increase reflects an increase in service and supplies for clean air grant contracts, in response to increased Moyer and DMV \$2 funding.
+Of the increase, Capital Outlay increases by \$41,500 for the replacement of a monitoring station shelter on Vandenberg Air Force Base and Salaries and Benefits increases of \$62,233 (or 1.2%) for step increases, COLAs, and other benefit cost increases.

-The fiscal year 2005-06 expenditures budget is approximately \$8.5 million and includes funding for 55.75 of the proposed 60.50 authorized positions.
-A use of fund balance, in the form of a release of designations has been budgeted at just over \$1.5 million.
-Of this \$558,027 is budgeted to fund ongoing operations.
+The fiscal year 2006-07 expenditures budget is approximately \$9.5 million and includes funding for 54.25 of 55.25 authorized positions.
+A use of fund balance, in the form of a release of designations has been budgeted at just under \$1.5 million.
+Of this \$560,570 is budgeted to fund ongoing operations.
 The use of savings to fund ongoing operations is not sustainable and APCD management continues its work to close the gap by minimizing expenditure increases and allowing revenues to catch up.
+Substantial progress is anticipated in the 2007-08 fiscal year.

-The APCD has not proposed any increase in the Rule 210 fee schedule for regulated sources other than the annual adjustment for the Consumer Price Index at 3.9% for the 2005-06 fiscal year.
+The APCD has not proposed any increase in the Rule 210 fee schedule for regulated sources other than the annual adjustment for the Consumer Price Index at 4.2% for fiscal year 2006-07.